 • Remove any lorem ipsum content from your site.

 • Check for any broken links on your site.
-You can use a tool such as Screaming Frog to look for broken links.
+You can use a tool such as Screaming Frog to crawl and look for broken links.

 • Make sure each page on the site follows a hierarchical structure, with headings and content properly divided, and using a consistent approach.